vue-tool/vue-doctitle/README.md

 var router = new VueRouter({
 	// your set of options
 })
-VueDocTitle.wrap(router, { defTitle: 'my app' }) // defTitle in param 2, means default title if not set in any routes router.map({
+// defTitle in param 2, means default title if not set in any routes VueDocTitle.wrap(router, { defTitle: 'my app' }) router.map({
 	'': {
     	component: Index
     },
-    'a': {
+    '/a': {
     	component: A,
     	doctitle: 'my app - component a' // special document title of component A }